GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 ### Launch the Frontend Chat Interface

-1. Setup port forwarding for the frontend [TBD: Replace with IAP]: `kubectl port-forward service/rag-frontend -n <namespace> 8080:8080 &`
+1. Setup port forwarding for the frontend [TBD: Replace with IAP]: `kubectl port-forward service/rag-frontend -n $NAMESPACE 8080:8080 &`

 2. Go to `localhost:8080` in a browser & start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector-instance`, augment the original prompt with the context & query the inference model (`mistral-7b`) with the augmented prompt.